 Working on open handed drumming can benefit ANY player, regardless of whether they’re right-handed or left-handed.
 It also works in ANY genre of music.
 There’s really no musical situation in which this approach wouldn’t work.

 The Cons of Open Handed Drumming

-The biggest con with open handed drumming is that you might struggle to make your non-dominant hand do things it’s just not used to doing.
+The biggest con is that you might struggle to make your non-dominant hand do things it’s just not used to doing.
 It takes a lot of time, effort, and consistent practice to make it happen.

 If you concentrate on open handed playing exclusively, you run the risk of having a hard time playing on other drum sets.
 On the flip side, if you’re the one providing a drum set for a multi-band event, other drummers will all have to adjust things to play on your set.

 Another potential issue is cost.
 In order to place things in non-traditional spots around your drum set (for example, a hi-hat on the right side for a right-handed player), you might have to get some specialized hardware (like X-hat or cable hat rigs, percussion mounts and clamps, additional cymbal and snare stands).

 How to Get Started with Open Handed Drumming

 If you’ve decided that you want to giv this technique a try, it won’t take much to get started!
 Here are a few simple steps you can take.

 The first step is simple – you’ve got to arrange your open handed drum setup so that it’s perfect for this style of drumming.

 It sounds complicated, but it’s not.
 Just lower your hi-hat cymbals to a level that permits you to play them with your non-dominant hand comfortably, with all the stick angles of attack that you use with your dominant hand.